FUTURE AIR NAVIGATION SYSTEMS

 Future Air Navigation Systems (FANS 1/A+) provides real-time, constant position data to enhance the quality of communication between the pilot and controller, ultimately creating safer and more efficient airspace.
-A few benefits of FANS are as follows:

-When determining the necessary airspace separation between aircraft, errors in navigation and communication are considered.
+When determining the necessary airspace separation between aircraft errors in navigation and communication are considered.
 FANS equipped aircraft are enabled with CPDLC and ADS-C which dramatically increases the accuracy of navigation and communication for an aircraft, ultimately reducing separations and increasing airspace capacity.

-As of December 7, 2017, all aircraft flying within the North Atlantic Tracks (NAT) between FL350 and FL390 are required to be equipped with FANS 1/A+, CPDLC, ADS-C, VHF datalink or SATCOM systems.
+As of December 7, 2017, all aircraft flying within the North Atlantic Tracks (NAT) between FL350 and FL390 are required to be equipped with FANS 1/A+, CPDLC, ADS-C, VHF data link or SATCOM systems.
 On January 31, 2020, the flight requirement expanded to FL290 and above, ultimately reserving the best, most efficient airspace for FANS equipped aircraft only.

 Currently, there are no FANS 1/A+ mandates for the United States or European domestic airspace.

 The following summary of information was obtained from an article written by David Nostrum, an Opsgroup team member.
 For more information regarding the North Atlantic Datalink expansions and exemptions, visit ops.group.

 North Atlantic Flight Information Regions (FIRs) have published NOTAMs further expanding North Atlantic Data Link mandate rules.